zks0002/fixedpoint/docs/source/initialization.rst

 number.
 This means if you have an integer that represents some known/desired :ref:`Q format <Q_Format>`, you can simply call :func:`bin`, :func:`oct`, :class:`str` or :func:`hex` to convert it to a *str*, then to a :class:`FixedPoint`.
-This method of initialization may be super useful in generating random stimulus:
+This method of initialization is useful in generating random stimulus:

 ..  doctest:: initializing from a str
     :skipif: should_skip("initializing from a str")